art alerts

 If a young person is experiencing family violence, you may add an alert in ART when:

-• They are currently receiving support from a Family Violence Response Coordinator (FVRC) or participating in an intervention programme.
+- they are currently receiving support from MSD Family Violence services or are participating in an intervention programme, or

 Home detention

-If you become aware of a young person on home detention, bail, or post-release conditions, it may be appropriate to add an Engagement alert and have them complete an Engagement Alert Form to avoid referring them to training, or employment opportunities that conflict with a court order.
+If you become aware of a young person on home detention, bail, or post-release conditions, it may be appropriate to add an engagement alert to avoid referring them to training, or employment opportunities that conflict with a court order.

 Oranga tamariki